datalad-handbook/book/docs/beyond_basics/101-181-metalad.rst

 But while the term "extractor" has a technical feel to it, an "extractor" can also be the manual process of annotating arbitrary information about a file - nothing prevents metadata from medical annotations to be called ``Sam-tracing-brain-regions-by-hand``.

 In addition to identifying schemas via extractor names, MetaLad and other :term:`DataLad extension`\s ship with specialized extractor tools to extract metadata of a certain schema.
-Likewise, anyone can build their own extractor to generate schemas of their choice.
+Likewise, `anyone can build their own extractor to generate schemas of their choice <https://docs.datalad.org/projects/metalad/user_guide/writing-extractors.html>`_.
 But before we take a closer look into that, let's illustrate the metadata concepts and commands of MetaLad with a toy example.

 Adding metadata with meta-add